MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 2. Using the **PowerShell 7** window from Step 2, run the Prepare-PlacesEnablement script.

-3. Install the Places module by running the following command in PowerShell:

 ### Step 4 - Set up Buildings and Floors

 Microsoft Places depends on a fully set up hierarchy among your rooms/workspaces, floors, and buildings.
 Utilize the steps found in at the [Quick setup guide for buildings/floors](/deployoffice/places/get-started/quick-setup-buildings-floors) to finish setting up your Places Directory.